 6. Google maps is allowed unless you want to make things harder for yourself by going old school.

 The walking distance is about 15 miles, which will take roughly 6 hours.

 HOUSING IN LONDON:

-As well as raising vital funds to tackle homelessness, we hope to raise awareness of London’s Housing crisis.
+As well as raising vital funds to tackle homelessness, we hope to raise awareness of London’s housing crisis.
 Whilst Whitechapel Road is one of the cheapest spaces on the Monopoly board at just £60 a property, the reality is, in 2019, the average price of a house was £598,934.
-Likewise, Euston Road, may be a light blue property on the board- again one of the cheaper groupings- however, the average price of a property in this area in 2019 was £1,045,145.
+Likewise, Euston Road may be a light blue property on the board, however, the average price of a property in this area in 2019 was £1,045,145.

 It was recently documented that pre-covid, half of U.K. renters were just one pay cheque away from becoming homeless.
 Renters in London struggle to make ends meet and many people spend the bulk of their earnings on what is often cramped, insecure and poor- quality housing.
 The U.K. is in need of rent controls to sustainably bring down rents to ensure they are in line with local incomes, particularly in boroughs like Newham, which are becoming increasingly gentrified, meaning long-term residents are being priced out.